Voyager 1 and 2

 Solar System Family Portrait

-Voyager 1 was speeding out of the solar system — beyond Neptune and about 3.7 billion miles (6 billion kilometers) from the Sun — when mission managers commanded it to look back toward home for a final time.
+Voyager 1 was speeding out of the solar system — beyond Neptune and about 3.7 billion miles from the Sun (6 billion kilometers) — when mission managers commanded it to look back toward home one final time.
 It snapped a series of 60 images that were used to create the first “family portrait” of our solar system, Feb.
 13-14, 1990.
+Then, to save power, the spacecraft shut off its cameras forever.